 • The functional decomposition of the RAN results in DU and CU network elements.

-• Next Generation Core network can be grouped into two functional blocks CPF and UPF.
+• Next Generation Core network can be defined through two functional blocks CPF and UPF.

-• Some RAN functionality will move towards the core whilst the core will move towards the RAN.
+• Some RAN functionality will go towards the core while the core will go towards the RAN.

 • Small cells are an essential component of 5G.

-• URLLC is an overlay and requirements will vary based on use cases.
+• URLLC is an overlay and needs will change based on use cases.

 - 3GPP TR 23.501